zoltanmaric/pypsa-eur/README.md

   * They weren't, but I added them by listing wind and solar in `renewable_capacities_from_OPSD`

 ## Findings
+* Running `ilopf` on `lv1.01` succeeds on the first few iterations, but fails on later iterations with Gurobi reporting "Numerical trouble encountered".
+Reducing the number of iterations may help, but it's weird
 * CBC doesn't run in parallel unless compiled so.
 I tried to fix that using https://sysid.github.io/cbc/ but it still seems to not use all cores :(
+  * Actually, the default simplex algorithm is inherently sequential.
+Gurobi runs it in parallel with several cores of the barrier algorith (whose factorization stage _can_ be parallelised)
 * Removing GB from the countries list also removes Ireland :/
 * As of 2022-06-27, the most recent available load data on `open-power-system-data` is from 2020-09-30, even though the snapshot is from 2020-10-06.